nolanrdavenport/Digital_Design_CAD_Tool/README.md

 # Digital_Design_CAD_Tool
-This is the repo that will host my summer project where I will design a simple digital logic cad tool.
+This software is a purely educational digital design CAD tool that is used to sketch up and simulate digital systems.
+This project is in it's infancy with no functional release at this time.